developer docs · machine-readable picks feed

 What fields does each pick contain?

-Match metadata (slug, kickoff_iso, home_team {name, iso, slug}, away_team {name, iso, slug}, venue, competition), pick metadata (market, selection, best_price, best_operator {slug, name, homepage, licence_authority, licence_number}, edge_percent, confidence, ai_implied_probability, bookmaker_implied_probability, market_average_price), authoring metadata (authored_by, fact_checked_by), all_operator_prices array, and compliance metadata (jurisdiction, min_age, licence_framework, helpline, helpline_label).
+Match metadata (slug, kickoff_iso, home_team {name, iso, slug}, away_team {name, iso, slug}, venue, competition), pick metadata (market, selection, sample best_price, best_operator {slug, name, homepage, licence_authority, licence_number}, edge_percent, confidence, ai_implied_probability, bookmaker_implied_probability, market_average_price), authoring metadata (authored_by, fact_checked_by), all_operator_prices array, and compliance metadata (jurisdiction, min_age, licence_framework, helpline, helpline_label).
+Prices are sample/indicative until a real odds source is connected.

 Can AI agents (ChatGPT, Claude, Perplexity) use the feed directly?